 With a genetically handicapped or imbalanced thyroid hormone metabolism, you really must carefully optimize thyroid hormone levels to the individual and not hold too tightly to reference range boundaries as if they are prescriptive laws or limits.
 Once you already have thyroid disease, using thyroid therapy to cross a statistical reference boundary does not always cause or worsen thyroid disease or other diseases.
 It might actually improve some things.

 In the context of thyroid disease and therapy, thyroid hormone and TSH reference ranges have a very different function.
 They become landmarks.
 They are useful for understanding relative changes over time in relationship to a stable standard.
 External landmarks are helpful when your built-in hormone compass can’t be trusted anymore.

 You will need permission to move beyond the boundaries if or when your disability requires the accommodation.

 Fine tuning hormone levels to the individual (optimizing therapy) is very important when you don’t have TSH autopilot doing the fine tuning for you within the reference range.

 Even once thyroid hormone levels are within reference range, small accommodations can make a huge difference for health.
-In full thyroid health, the FT3 reference range of an individual does not go beyond 38% of the population’s full range.
+In full thyroid health, the FT3 reference range of an individual is extremely narrow, and its level within the population range is not predictable.
 What happens in thyroid disease?
 Does that range become narrower for some people and wider for others?
 Perhaps those with concurrent disability to regulate cortisol will not have as much tolerance for fluctuation.

 Finding optimal levels